cminyard/linux-ipmi/Documentation/watchdog/watchdog-kernel-api.rst

   our own internal ioctl call handling.
 This routine should return -ENOIOCTLCMD if a command is not supported.
 The parameters that are passed to the ioctl call are: watchdog_device, cmd and arg.
+* read: If a read call comes in on the watchdog device, call this function.
+  This allows a watchdog to provide data to the user.
+* poll: If a poll call comes in on the watchdog device, call this.
+This allows the user to do select/poll waiting on the device to have read data ready.
+* fasync: If a fasync call comes in on the watchdog, call this.
+This allows the user to do async operations waiting for read data from the device.

 The status bits should (preferably) be set with the set_bit and clear_bit alike bit-operations.
 The status bits that are defined are: